 When applying for an Interdistrict Transfer, parents must provide:

-- Child Care Affidavit or proof of employment, if applicable; and
+- Child Care Affidavit if applicable (TK-5th grade only);

 - IEP (Special Education students only)

 If your application is approved, it will be sent to the requested district, which also must approve it before the transfer is complete.

 San José Unified will approve transfers to another district for the following reasons: